compphylo/compphylo.github.io/index.md

 * Reference: **Beeravolu, CR, Hickerson, MJ, Frantz, LA, & Lohse, K (2018).** [ABLE: blockwise site frequency spectra for inferring complex population histories and recombination.
 Genome biology, 19(1), 145](https://doi.org/10.1186/s13059-018-1517-y).

 ### CAMI
-CAMI employs a stochastic algorithm to simulate communities assembled under environmental filtering, competitive exclusion, and neutral species assembly processes -simultaneously considering phylogenetic and phenotypic information from species in local and regional communities.
+**CAMI** employs a stochastic algorithm to simulate communities assembled under environmental filtering, competitive exclusion, and neutral species assembly processes -simultaneously considering phylogenetic and phenotypic information from species in local and regional communities.
 CAMI parameterizes the relative strength of the assembly processes to mimic strong to weak non-neutral assembly.
 CAMI implements a model-based inference procedure by using two approximate approaches, random forests and approximate Bayesian computation.
 Additionally, because the strength of non-neutral assembly models is parameterized, the strength parameter can be estimated.

+**CAMI** stands for Community Assembly Model Inference and is implemented as an R package.

 * What kind of data it uses: CAMI uses phylogenetic information from species in a regional community pool and local community pool, along with continuous trait information for each species present in the phylogenies.
 * Software: [CAMI github](https://github.com/ruffleymr/CAMI)